 The situation in natural sciences seems to be identical with social sciences.
-First, you have a filter that determines how you will measure, what you will measure - the same as with sociology - and then some numbers get returned so that you can interpret them, what will depend pretty much exclusively from what your theoretical background is.
-That is, how the numbers will be organized is a matter of theory, and is not predetermined...
+First, you have a filter that determines how you will measure, what you will measure - the same as with sociology - and then some numbers get returned so that you can interpret them, what will depend pretty much exclusively on what your theoretical background is.
+That is to say, how the numbers will be organized is a matter of theory, and is not predetermined...

-For example, at first glance it appears that we have all the statistics regarding, say, economy, but it is assembled in a way that does not correspond with, is not adequate for our theoretical conceptions.
-We have no statistics on the surplus value, but have all the statistics of the newly created value which is calculated in a different way, and where the unproductive actors are also indexed as contributors.
-Or what we have is GDP, or the Gini index [coefficient], where there is no classical distribution of value involved.
+For example, at first glance it appears that we have all the statistics regarding, say, the economy, but it is assembled in a way that does not correspond with, is not adequate for our theoretical conceptions.
+We have no statistics on the surplus value, but we have all the statistics of the newly created value which is calculated in a different way, and where the unproductive actors are also indexed as contributors.
+Or what we have is the GDP, or the Gini index [coefficient], where there is no classical distribution of value involved.
 So there we end up with a lot of numbers that need to be translated into some other theory.
-The first and most important thing: the confrontation with the system needs to go trough theory.
+The first and most important thing is that the confrontation with the system needs to go through theory.

 And, second: there is no theory without the practice of confrontation.
-I believe precisely in this: “German Ideology",[xxxiii] the theory and the theorization of practice.
+I believe precisely in this: “German Ideology,” the theory and the theorization of practice.
 That means if you are a manager of some company, a technocrat ruling the society, it will be your particular perspective that will create your theory, and your theory will be a theory of domination.
 And that means it will have some very strong ideological components.
-While if you are at the opposing side you should create an independent theory of the system you confront with, and not only of the system but of your own position; it is one “Bourdieu moment” to say, to reflect on the own position, because people can believe to be outside of the system while actually they are not.
+While if you are on the opposing side, you should create an independent theory of the system you confront with, and not only of the system but of your own position; it is one “Bourdieu moment” to say, to reflect on the own position, because people can believe they are outside of the system while actually they are not.

-RT: Will the left politics recover?
+RT: Will left politics recover?
 What possibilities you see?

 RM: My theory about the left movements is that it is unavoidable that they split into factions.
-Because when you enter the left movement, you sacrifice, you give up personally from a lot of things.
-So you have to have a very firm affective bond with your thing, and further, it means that you firmly believe, and that you won’t tolerate those who walk in the same direction but think slightly differently.
+Because when you enter the left movement, you sacrifice, you personally give up a lot of things.
+So you have to have a very firm, affective bond with your thing, and further, it means that you firmly believe, and that you won’t tolerate those who walk in the same direction but think slightly differently.
 Because one’s affective investment is too strong, splitting into factions is inevitable in such a movement.
 But what is important is the question: could splitting into factions be productive?
 That is exactly what happened in Lenin’s times.
-The well-known Menshevik-Bolshevik split was productive both in theoretical and in organizational sense.
-While under Stalinism it was not - during Stalinism, those who lost were liquidated, so, no productivity but elimination and loss, and the campaign of fear against the people to even dare think about it all.
+The well-known Menshevik-Bolshevik split was productive both in a theoretical and an organizational sense.
+While under Stalinism it was not - during Stalinism, those who lost were liquidated, so, no productivity but elimination and loss, and the campaign of fear against the people who dared to even think about it at all.

 I guess I should say something more now, something to give hope, to end this long conversation we had about very hard and serious matters on a positive note.
 Details are important, theory is important, but hope is also very important.

 I think it is taken for granted that the resistance to dispossession is a matter of class struggle.
-But in the Hegelian scheme of things this particular moment is not accentuated; that the contradiction exists is, of course, stated, but how that contradiction is going to be resolved is not given in advance, it remains the matter of the class struggle.
-Now, in The Phenomenology of Spirit it all goes, of course, linearly, since what Hegel actually does is making a reinterpretation of the history of philosophy, where he shows that the each subsequent stage cancels, that is, simply overcomes and erases the contradictions of the previous stage.
-Within society, the things do not work like that - in the society there is the class struggle trough which this contradiction is being resolved.
-This is why I keep on saying that the communism was as much possible in the mid-XIX century as it is possible today.
-Because it is the matter of the class struggle, not technology, or I don’t know what… And, of course, there is always the contingency.
+But in the Hegelian scheme of things this particular moment is not accentuated; that the contradiction exists is, of course, stated, but how that contradiction is going to be resolved is not given in advance, it remains a matter of class struggle.
+Now, in The Phenomenology of Spirit, it all goes, of course, linearly, since what Hegel actually does is making a reinterpretation of the history of philosophy, where he shows that the each subsequent stage cancels, that is, simply overcomes and erases the contradictions of the previous stage.
+Within society, things do not work like that - in society, there is the class struggle through which this contradiction is being resolved.
+This is why I keep on saying that communism was as much possible in the mid-XIX century as it is possible today.
+Because it is the matter of class struggle, not technology, or I don’t know what… And, of course, there is always the contingency.
 But any contingency is always already connected with the concrete moment, with some concrete conjecture of the concrete society.

 RT: Thank you!